After completing this chapter, students should be able to:

 Ad Valorem Taxes

-If the tax is proportional to the price, it is an ad valorem tax.
-The change in the supply curve is not parallel for an ad valorem tax as illustrated in Figure 8.4.
+An ad valorem tax is a tax that is proportional to the price.
+In the case of an ad valorem tax, the change in the supply curve is not parallel to the original supply curve as illustrated in Figure 8.4.

 Again, if the tax is distortive, there are two prices – paid by buyers and received by sellers.